Suu-J/QuizGame/README.md

--	Designed and developed the quiz game application using Abstract Window Toolkit and Swing for the GUI and the interactive interface.
+-	Designed and developed using Abstract Window Toolkit and Swing for the GUI and the interactive interface.
 -	Utilized OOP principles for score tracking, game logic implementation and timer functionality.